Carter Hutton helps Blues beat Red Wings 2-0

 With a little more than a minute left, Detroit pulled Mrazek for an extra skater and could not take advantage of the opportunity to extend the game to overtime.
 Instead, Schwartz scored an empty-net goal.

-NOTES: The Red Wings paid tribute to Ilitch with ''Mr. I'' patches on their jerseys, a video montage and a moment of silence before the game.
+NOTES: The Red Wings played their first home game since team owner Mike Ilitch died Friday.
+They paid tribute to him with ''Mr. I'' patches on their jerseys and the ice, a video montage and a moment of silence before the game.
 Players, coaches and executives paid their respects to the Ilitch family earlier in the day along with friends, family and the general public. ...
-The Blues drafted Barbashev in the second round, No. 33 overall, three years ago.
+The Blues drafted Barbashev in the second round, No. 33 overall, three years ago. ...
+Red Wings F Gustav Nyquist served his first of a six-game suspension handed down earlier in the day from the NHL for high-sticking Minnesota D Jared Spurgeon in the face.

 UP NEXT: